Hardcore in the Valley: Spotlight on punk sound emerging from outside Ottawa | CBC News

 More going on in the Valley

-For Bertrand, the growing community has softened his stance on life in the Valley.
+For Alexander, the growing community has softened his stance on life in the Valley.

 "I had a narrow kind of focus on my hometown when I was growing up," he said.
-But now, he finds when he goes home, there's music to see and a creative community to connect with.
+Now he finds when he goes home, there's music to see and a creative community to connect with.

 These hardcore musicians say they have one piece of advice for the growing number of younger people who've been approaching them after their shows: If you want to start a band, just do it.

-Note: - A previous version of this story used the wrong surname for Orrin Alexander.Jan 29, 2024 10:30 AM ET